 Getting Started – What is Social Media?

-If you are new to social media the different terminology and the range of social media sites can seem quite daunting, you might even wonder if you need to understand what social media is, especially when there is a perception that social media is only useful for celebrities and teenagers.
+If you are new to social media for law firms, the different terminology and the range of social media sites can seem quite daunting, you might even wonder if you need to understand what social media is, especially when there is a perception that social media is only useful for celebrities and teenagers.

 We all know that social media websites exist so let’s try and answer some common questions